hyperf/hyperf/docs/en/db/gen.md

 # Model creation script

 Hyperf provides commands to create models, and you can easily create corresponding models based on data tables.
-The command generates the model via `AST`, so when you add certain methods, you can also easily reset the model with a script.
+The command generates the model via `AST`, so when you add certain methods, you can also easily reset the model with the script.

 ```bash
 php bin/hyperf.php gen:model table_name